melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 \begin{table}

 \caption{(\#tab:DecisionES)Decision table summarizing 12-year projections
-                (2021 to 2032) for vermilion based on three alternative states of nature spanning quantiles of spawning output in 2021.
+                (2021 to 2032) for vermilion rockfish based on three alternative states of nature spanning quantiles of spawning output in 2021.
 Columns range over low, medium, and high state of nature, and rows range over different assumptions of total